AFI International Rules logo

 19. Penalty Kick

-A penalty kick must be taken from the penalty spot.
-The player may place the ball on the ground or take the kick out of his hands.
+19.2 A penalty kick must be taken from the penalty spot.
+The player may place the ball on the ground or take the kick out of their hands.

 20. Order-off Rule